Skip to main content

 Stress vs. anxiety

-Stress and anxiety can feel really similar, but they are a bit different.
-The causes of stress are usually easier to figure out and after a stressful event is over you usually start to feel better.
-Stress is also often about having too much to cope with (feeling overwhelmed) or being prevented from doing something you need to do (feeling frustrated).
-Anxiety can also feel overwhelming and frustrating, but the focus is usually more about the future.
-Some people may even feel a lot of anxiety about the anxiety itself.
+Stress and anxiety can feel similar, but they are a bit different.
+Stress is usually caused by something going on in your life.
+Once the stressful event is over, you start to feel better.
+Stress often shows as feeling overwhelmed (you have too much to do) or feeling frustrated (you can’t do something you want to do).
+Anxiety can also feel overwhelming and frustrating, but the focus is usually more about the future or "what if."
+When someone has an anxiety disorder, anxiety may feel like it's coming up for no reason.

 Panic attacks

-Panic attacksare a sensation of extreme anxiety.
+Panic attacks are a sensation of extreme anxiety.
 Someone who is experiencing a panic attack will suddenly feel intense dread.
 They may feel shaky, start sweating, hear or feel their heart pounding, and feel dizzy, nauseous, or even disconnected from reality.
-The feelings peak within a few minutes, but it can take a bit more time to settle down.
-Panic attacks can be very frightening—in fact, many people assume that they’re having a heart attack.
-Panic attacks can come up when you’re under a lot of stress, but they can also be part of an anxiety disorder or other mental illness.
-If you start to experience panic attacks more frequently, it’s best to talk to your doctor to see what might be going on.
+The feelings peak within a few minutes, but it can take time to settle down.
+Panic attacks can be very frightening—some people say it feels like they're having a heart attack.
+Panic attacks can come up when you're under a lot of stress, but they can also be part of an anxiety disorder or other mental illness.
+If you start to experience panic attacks more frequently, it's best to talk to your doctor or nurse practitioner to see what might be going on.

 Anxiety disorders are not your fault